What makes for an effective leadership team?

-Recent conversations with leaders, however, has involved an increase in the number of leaders asking questions, and help, about how they can better tap into their “leadership team” for providing leadership.
+Recent conversations with leaders have involved several asking questions, and help, about how they can better tap into their “leadership team” for providing leadership.
 As one leader put it, “I don’t think I can do this by myself anymore.”
-I think this is a good sign, and a positive further step away from notions of personified leadership—those beliefs that see leadership as inherent in an individual, or, in a personality “type” or “style,” a notion that misses the insight that leadership is a function and product of the system one is in (see The Hidden Lives of Congregations).
+I think this is a good sign, and a positive step away from notions of personified leadership—–those beliefs that see leadership as inherent in an individual, or, in a personality “type” or “style,” a notion that misses the insight that leadership is a function and product of the system one is in (see The Hidden Lives of Congregations).
+That means that leadership is about building and maintaining relationships in the system—staying connected.

 Mature and self-assured leaders understand that they cannot do leadership in isolation.
 The most effective leaders solicit leadership from those around them.
 The dilemma for many leaders with staff seems to be how to turn a team (a staff, board, or committee) of followers into a team of leaders.
 This is a big challenge because, let’s be realistic, in most systems there will always be more followers than leaders.
 Most people in an organization do not want the responsibility that comes with leadership (although that won’t keep them from offering their views on how things should be run).